Note: This article may be updated occasionally, as I come across more strange reasons to send your child to school.

 There’s no difference in principle between these analogies and wanting your child to be bullied.
 And recent findings show there’s no difference in practice either: bullying has almost identical effects to physical or sexual abuse (see “Inside the Bullied Brain”).

-Would you tell Child Protective Services that you were beating or raping your child so they would build character?
+Would you tell Child Protective Services that you were beating or raping your child so he would build character?
 Do you think that would satisfy them?
 Do you think the judge would be right to let you off a jail sentence because you thought your child would be stronger if you abused him?

 Fact: statistically speaking, bullying does not make children better